philiptaron/systemd/systemd-258/posts/26-execstart-pipe.md

 What's this good for?
 Of course, you could use this for embedding shell scripts into the service file, but we are not sure that would be too wise (since which shell is used is configured in the user record, not in the service, i.e. you might end up writing a zsh script that will be interpreted by bash or similar).

-Our primary usecase for this is different hence: it's to make sure our sudo replacement `run0` is nicer to use: typically people expect that interactive `run0` switches to the target account's configured shell (instead of `/bin/sh`), and that's what this new flag allows us to do.
+Our primary use case for this is different hence: it's to make sure our `sudo` replacement `run0` is nicer to use: typically people expect that interactive `run0` switches to the target account's configured shell (instead of `/bin/sh`), and that's what this new flag allows us to do.

 ---